The security theory and troubling practice behind the TSA’s PreCheck security lines

 More antivirus and malware news?

-- Monday review – the hot 12 stories of the week
+- Monday review: the hot 23 stories of last week